Czech Traditional Restaurants

 Budvarka

-This is not far from the Dejvická metro station but worlds apart from most pubs when it comes to food service.
-There are some creative items on the menu, including an appetiser spread of pork cracklings (with decent bread) and goose liver rolled in almonds, cooked in red wine.
-It is better, indeed, than many three-star restaurants.
+This is not far from the Dejvická metro station but worlds apart from most pubs when it comes to foodservice.
+Some creative items on the menu, including an appetiser spread of pork cracklings (with decent bread) and goose liver rolled in almonds cooked in red wine.
+It is better, indeed than many three-star restaurants.
 Czech owned and operated by the Budvar brewery.
 Oh, and with Bud on tap, naturally.

 Location: Wuchterlova 22, Dejvice.
-Open: daily 11am until midnight.
-Rated: Inexpensive.
+Open: daily 11 am until midnight.
+Rated: Inexpensive. website

 CzecHouse Grill

 The Hilton Prague´s flagship restaurant features Czech specialities as well contemporary European cuisine.
 This is a vast room inside the Hilton dedicated to Chef Roman Paulus’ creations.
-He concentrates on upscale, modern versions of classics but throws in a few twists such as an over-the-top USDA prime beef tartare with caviar.
-Other than the less-than-stellar view of a parking lot and office building, there’s nothing disappointing about this place.
+He concentrates on upscale, modern versions of classics but throws in a few twists, such as an over-the-top USDA prime beef tartare with caviar.
+Nothing is disappointing about this place besides the less-than-stellar view of a parking lot and office building.

 Ferdinanda